Pyotr Krasnov: World War II

 In January 1943, Rosenberg appointed Krasnov to head the Cossack Central Office of the Ostministerium, making him the point man for the Ostministerium in its dealings with the Cossacks.
-The previous head of the Cossack Central Office, Nikolaus Himpel, who, like Rosenberg, was a Baltic German who spoke fluent Russian, had failed to inspire many Cossacks to join the German war effort.
-Just as was the case with Rosenberg, Himpel was fluent in Russian but spoke it with a pronounced German accent, which made him a figure of distrust to the Cossacks.
+The previous head of the Cossack Central Office, Nikolaus Himpel, who was a Baltic German like Rosenberg, had failed to inspire many Cossacks to join the German war effort.
+Just as Rosenberg, Himpel was fluent in Russian but spoke it with a pronounced German accent, which made him a figure of distrust to the Cossacks.
 Rosenberg realized that he needed a leader who was a Cossack himself to inspire more recruitment and turned to Krasnov after it was discovered that his first choice, the Prague-based Cossack separatist leader Vasily Glazkov, had no following.
 Krasnov was aged and had to walk with a cane, but he was known for his political skills.
 Though "not universally popular", he was relatively well respected amongst the Cossacks as a former ataman of the Don Cossack Host and as a popular novelist.
-The Don Host was the largest and most oldest of the 11 Hosts, which gave him a certain prestige as a former Don Host ataman.
+The Don Host was the largest and oldest of the 11 Hosts, which gave him a certain prestige as a former Don Host ataman.
 He managed to avoid for the most part the feuds that characterized the Russian diaspora, which made him an acceptable leader.
 He agreed to organise and head Cossack units out of White emigres and Soviet (mostly Cossack) prisoners of war, to be armed by the Nazis.
 The Nazis, in turn, expected Krasnov to follow their political line and to keep to a separatist Cossack orientation.
 Krasnov, who considered himself a Russian first and a Cossack second, was not in sympathy with Rosenberg's notion of establishing a Nazi puppet state to be called "Cossackia" in southeastern Russia.
 Rosenberg favoured an approach that he called "political warfare" to "free the German Reich from Pan-Slavic pressure for centuries to come".
 Rosenberg envisioned breaking up the Soviet Union into four puppet states and added Cossackia as the fifth puppet state in 1942.

-In September 1943, the soldiers of the newly-formed 1st Cossack Cavalry Division learned that their division would not, as expected be sent to fight on the Eastern Front, but would go to the Balkans to fight communist partisans.
+In September 1943, the soldiers of the newly formed 1st SS Cossack Cavalry Division learned that their division would not, as expected be sent to fight on the Eastern Front, but would go to the Balkans to fight communist partisans.
 At the request of the division's commander, General Helmuth von Pannwitz, Krasnov travelled to address the division.
 Krasnov tried to assuage the wounded feelings of the Cossacks, who did not want to go to the Balkans, by assuring them that the fight against the Partisans was part of the same struggle against "the international Communist conspiracy" on the Eastern Front, and he promised them if they did well in the Balkans, they would ultimately go to the Eastern Front.